Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 In the end we can group these two pipeline using the stacking technique.
 To do so, I have programmed my own stacking class (see code [here]()).
-Then, in order to group the two pipelines I simply need the following.
+Then, in order to group the two pipelines I simply need the following:
 ```python
 # Define the final classifier